 The City of Shreveport is always very slow in responding to PRRs.
 (One notable exception was a recent request regarding pension plans that was promptly answered by CAO Dale Sibley).
 Seemingly the standard operating procedure of Mayor Glover’s office (and City Attorney Terri Scott) is to wait until one or two follow-up requests have been sent before document production.

-Initially the City would provide the documents at no charge by email or fax; now it is often necessary to go to the City Attorney’s office to pick up the requested documents and pay a copy fee.
+Initially the City would provide the documents at no charge by email or fax as explained in this post; now it is often necessary to go to the City Attorney’s office to pick up the requested documents and pay a copy fee.
 Additionally, the City adopted a policy of redacting substantial portions of invoices for legal services on the dog park litigation, claiming attorney client Read more

 The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom.

 ~ Isaac Asimov

 Interpretation: we have immense volumes of knowledge and yet we lack the moral compass to interpret it in light of values we were taught or know to be consistent with our “better selves.”